The Gratuity Loophole Employers Used for Decades Is Now Closed

 Real Example: Meena, IT Professional in Bengaluru, 12 Years of Service

-Meena is a 38-year-old project manager at a mid-size IT company in Bengaluru.
-She joined in 2014 and has completed 12 years of service.
-Her current CTC is Rs 1,20,000 per month.
-Her payslip shows basic salary of Rs 36,000 (30% of CTC).
-She has received an offer elsewhere and is calculating her expected gratuity before deciding whether to accept.
+Meena is a project manager in Bengaluru, 12 years of service at the same company, CTC Rs.1,20,000 per month.
+Her payslip shows basic salary of Rs.36,000, which is 30% of CTC.
+She has an offer elsewhere and is working out her gratuity before deciding.

 Use Yieldora's Gratuity Calculator to enter your own basic salary, years of service, and CTC to see both old and new payout amounts side by side.